 Sport&SPA is connected to the Yanukovych palace with underground corridor, which wall used to be decorated with valuable paintings, bought on the European and American auctions, and transferred later to the fund of the National Art Museum of Ukraine.
 There are some worth-mentioning technical premises at the underground level, for example, a room for the climate system, which keeps the whole house dustless.

-The tour of the main building takes about one hour and allows you to visit the most interesting rooms of the four-storey building.
+The tour of the main building takes about one hour and allows you to visit the most interesting rooms of the four-story building.
 You’ll discover a knights’ hall and the tea room, a table with built-in barbecue facilities and a private cinema, mosaics made with semiprecious stones on the floor and walls and gold-plated plumbing, ceilings and floors made of expensive varieties of wood, covered with silk carpets.
 You can take a look at the bedrooms of the former owners of the house.
 The working cabinet of Yanukovych is also opened for visitors.
 Many striking details will surprise you – exclusive musical instrument, very expensive furniture customized for the owner, gilded taps and encrusted ash-buckets.

 The “conductor” in the Yanukovych house is permanent – Petro.
 He will meet you wearing military clothing, with a red-and-black flag on his shoulders.
 He was one of the first revolutionists, who entered the residence in February 2014 after Yanukovych and his guards had escaped.
 He can tell a lot about the Maidan protests, about the troubles with the most valuable things in the residence, about uneasy relations with the current regime.
 He is not a professional guide, but he is insider and he represents the ideas and feelings of big part of Ukrainian society and it add some peculiarity to your visit.